zepinglee/citeproc-js/manual/citeproc-doc.rst

 ###########

-The locally defined ``retrieveItem()`` function must return data for the target item as a simple Javascript array containing recognized CSL fields. [#]_  The layout of the three field types is described below.
+The locally defined ``retrieveItem()`` function must return data for the target item as a simple JavaScript array containing recognized CSL fields. [#]_  The layout of the three field types is described below.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^